 UK firms will have to certify the origin of their exports to qualify for tariff-free access to the EU.
 There are limits on what proportions of goods can be assembled from parts made overseas to qualify for tariff-free access.
 This applies to both imports and exports.
 Further information can be found here.
 Businesses should not assume zero tariff will be applied, you are legally obliged to check and if your goods do not meet the Rules of Origin then you will have to pay full duty.
 Businesses should expect checks to prove origin, and penalties will be applied for getting it wrong.

-From the 1st January there is a new “simplified arrangement” for imports, under which businesses that are not used to dealing with import arrangements and/or customs agents can elect to use a simplified important arrangement, which means that a declaration at the border won’t be required.
+There is a new “simplified arrangement” for imports, under which businesses that are not used to dealing with import arrangements and/or customs agents can elect to use a simplified important arrangement, which means that a declaration at the border won’t be required.
 You will then have 6 months to submit a supplementary declaration which provides the full detail of the goods you are importing and the financial details, at which point the duty and import VAT will be accounted for.
 This postponed VAT accounting will be mandatory for any business using the simplified arrangements, you should ensure you have the information required to make the import declaration within the 6-month period.
 Apply for a duty deferment account here.

 On 1st July 2021 the simplified entry arrangements will be removed, and you will need to make customs declarations in the normal way.
 The UK government is introducing a new declaration system, the details of which are not confirmed.